mm3509/b9122/syllabus/README.md

 The waiver exam will run like the final exam.
 In particular:

-- you should install Proctorio and submit answers on Gradescope, as detailed in the [in-person exam policies](https://github.com/mm3509/b9122/blob/main/syllabus/appendix-exam.md);
+- you will need to install Proctorio and submit answers on Gradescope with an account linked to Canvas, as detailed in the [in-person exam policies](https://github.com/mm3509/b9122/blob/main/syllabus/appendix-exam.md);

 - if you use Windows, you need to install a Unix shell (I recommend `git bash`);

-- the policies and grading standards are those of the final exam, e.g. all generative AI (chatbot, AI code completion, AI answers in an online search) is forbidden (read about it [here](https://github.com/mm3509/b9122/blob/main/syllabus/appendix-policies.md#generative-ai-is-forbidden));
+- the policies are those of the final exam, e.g. all generative AI (chatbot, AI code completion, AI answers in an online search) is forbidden (read about it [here](https://github.com/mm3509/b9122/blob/main/syllabus/appendix-policies.md#generative-ai-is-forbidden));

+- the grading standards are those of the final exam and you can read the detailed rubric [here](https://github.com/mm3509/b9122/blob/main/syllabus/appendix-grading.md#assessment-grading-rubric-and-autograder).

 I will explain and walk through these points in the first 15 minutes of the exam.